 Communities across the country have also passed breed specific legislation, banning or restricting more than 100 different breeds of dogs.
 Therefore, it’s vital to research the local laws before arriving with your dog.
 The Animal Control Commission should also provide you with information regarding local regulations.

-Travel Tip: If your dog is impacted by breed specific legislation, or could be mistaken for one, be prepared with a muzzle, leash, and proof of insurance.
+Travel Tip: If your dog is impacted by breed specific legislation, or could be mistaken for a restricted breed, be prepared with a muzzle, leash, and proof of insurance.
 If you inadvertently violate the law, be polite and do your best to bring yourself and your dog into compliance.
 Even if that means immediately leaving the jurisdiction.

 Get A Check-Up

-Depending on your mode of travel your destination, certain documents relating to your pet’s health may be needed.
+Depending on your mode of travel your new home, certain documents relating to your pet’s health might be needed.
 Once you’ve determined the requirements, schedule an appointment with your veterinarian to get everything in order.

 Keep the documents in a handy spot while you’re traveling, in case you’re asked for them along the way.
-The most commonly needed documents when moving with pets are:
+The most commonly required documents when moving with pets are:

 Proof of Rabies Vaccination: A current rabies tag and a proof of vaccination certificate signed by your veterinarian is your pet’s most important travel document.
 Whenever you travel with your pet, be sure to keep that certificate in your possession at all times.

-Travel Tip: If you’re worried that your pet could get motion sickness, speak to your veterinarian about prescriptions that help relieve those symptoms.
+Travel Tip: If you’re worried that your pet could get motion sickness, during your visit ask your veterinarian about prescriptions that help relieve those symptoms.

 READ MORE ⇒ My Dog Hates The Car – Now What?!